 Other articles indicate that 3-D printing technologies are quickly advancing as prices for printers come down dramatically — as low as $150 to $350.
 Space-efficiency, another hurdle, is also improving to speed the promise of making 3-D printers a common purchase for home use.

+Would mini-me statuettes hold broad appeal for American consumers?
 Is the 3-D printing opportunity more about machines for home use or retail products made in stores and warehouses?